-- Must have written apprenticeship agreement between apprentice and sponsor which contains the terms and conditions of employment and training.
+- A written apprenticeship agreement must exist between apprentice and the sponsor containing the terms and conditions of employment and training.

-- Apprenticeship agreement must be registered with the Office of Apprenticeship of the Employment and Training Administration of the United States Department of Labor.
+- Apprenticeship agreement must be registered with the Office of Apprenticeship of the Employment and Training Administration of the U.S. Department of Labor.